 Enhanced Learning Provision (ELP)

-The Enhanced Learning Provision at Castle Hill Academy aims to provide a stimulating, safe and engaging environment which fosters and promotes independent learning for children with Autism Spectrum Disorder (ASD).
+The Enhanced Learning Provision (ELP) at Castle Hill Academy aims to provide a stimulating, safe and engaging environment which fosters and promotes independent learning for children with Autism Spectrum Disorder (ASD).

 We combine a range of strategies based on the deep understanding of Autism, focusing on the child’s individual needs, strengths, and learning style.
 We tailor the learning to support and develop each child’s social, independent and communication skills.